 \section{Abstract}

-Product bundling has evolved into a crucial marketing strategy in e-commerce.
-However, current studies are limited to generating (1) fixed-size or single bundles, and most importantly, (2) bundles that do not reflect consistent user intents, thus being less intelligible or useful to users.
-This paper explores two interrelated tasks, i.e., personalized \textit{bundle generation} and the underlying \textit{intent inference} based on users' interactions in a session, leveraging the logical reasoning capability of large language models.
-We introduce a dynamic in-context learning paradigm, which enables ChatGPT to seek tailored and dynamic lessons from closely related sessions as demonstrations while performing tasks in the target session.
-Specifically, it first harnesses retrieval augmented generation to identify nearest neighbor sessions for each target session.
-Then, proper prompts are designed to guide ChatGPT to perform the two tasks on neighbor sessions.
-To enhance reliability and mitigate the hallucination issue, we develop (1) a self-correction strategy to foster mutual improvement in both tasks without supervision signals; and (2) an auto-feedback mechanism to recurrently offer dynamic supervision based on the distinct mistakes made by ChatGPT on various neighbor sessions.
-Thus, the target session can receive customized and dynamic lessons for improved performance by observing the demonstrations of its neighbor sessions.
-Finally, experimental results on three real-world datasets verify the effectiveness of our methods on both tasks.
-Additionally, the inferred intents can prove beneficial for other intriguing downstream tasks, such as crafting appealing bundle names.
+Most existing bundle generation approaches fall short in generating fixed-size bundles.
+Furthermore, they often neglect the underlying user intents reflected by the bundles in the generation process, resulting in less intelligible bundles.
+This paper addresses these limitations through the exploration of two interrelated tasks, i.e., personalized bundle generation and the underlying intent inference, based on different user sessions.
+Inspired by the reasoning capabilities of large language models (LLMs), we propose an adaptive in-context learning paradigm, which allows LLMs to draw tailored lessons from related sessions as demonstrations, enhancing the performance on target sessions.
+Specifically, we first employ retrieval augmented generation to identify nearest neighbor sessions, and then carefully design prompts to guide LLMs in executing both tasks on these neighbor sessions.
+To tackle reliability and hallucination challenges, we further introduce (1) a self-correction strategy promoting mutual improvements of the two tasks without supervision signals and (2) an auto-feedback mechanism for adaptive supervision based on the distinct mistakes made by LLMs on different neighbor sessions.
+Thereby, the target session can gain customized lessons for improved performance by observing the demonstrations of its neighbor sessions.
+Experiments on three real-world datasets demonstrate the effectiveness of our proposed method.